ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 ## Media Type {#FullPropMapMediaType}

-The media type of an ALTO Property Map resource is `application/alto-propmap+json`.
+The media type of an ALTO Property Map is `application/alto-propmap+json`.

 ## HTTP Method

-An ALTO Property Map resource is requested using the HTTP GET method.
+An ALTO Property Map is requested using the HTTP GET method.

 ## Accept Input Parameters